- 8 Aug 2005

 5. business is conducted differently. aggressive U.S. attitudes do NOT prevail.

-I was thinking more like "silly".if you choose Japan and yet have never even been here, you should at least give a concrete reason, otherwise you just seem aloof.
+Agreed.
+Daydreaming and reality hardly ever overlap.
+People if you choose Japan and yet have never even been here, you should at least give a concrete reason, otherwise you just seem aloof.
+And "because I like manga and anime" does NOT count.

 Please don't necropost.
 Especially for something as asinine as a one word reply that essentially contributes nothing.
 If you need some way to kill idle time and engage in your Japan infatuation go watch a cartoon or read a comic book or something.